-- 2. (a) In the examples (1), (2), and (3) below, align the words in the English a. examples with the words in the Russian b. examples.1

 - (1) a.
 This is a beautiful cat.

 - b.
-Eto krasivaya koshka. $This\ beautiful\ cat$
+Eto krasivaya koshka.
+This beautiful cat

 - (2) a.
 I have no money.

 - b.
 U menya net deneg.

-By me no money - (3) a.
+By me no money

+- (3) a.
 I didn't know that I needed to go shopping for Eva. - b.
-Ya ne znal, chto mne nado bylo khodit' po magazinam Eve.
+Ya ne znal, chto mne nuzhno bylo poiti v magazin dlya Evy.

-I not knew that to me need was to go around stores to Eva - (b) How would you use the alignments in (a) to calculate probabilities of translations? - (c) If you didn't have alignments, you could use a bag of words model.
+I not knew that me needed was go to shop for Eva - (b) How would you use the alignments in (a) to calculate probabilities of translations? - (c) If you didn't have alignments, you could use a bag of words model.
 How would your probabilities for these examples be different from those you calculated under (b)? - (d) The bag of words model, of course, gets better over time.
-Describe how these extra sentences in (4) and (5) help you translate certain words. (i.e., Which words get easier to translate and why?)
+Describe how these extra sentences in (4) and (5) help you translate certain words. (i.e., Which words get easier to translate and why?) - (4) a.
+I bought a cat. - b.
+Ya kupil koshku.
+I bought cat - (5) a.
+Ivan thought that I knew. - b.
+Ivan dumal, chto ya znal.
+Ivan thought that I knew - (e) Note how the Russian word for cat changes depending on how it's being used in Russian.
+What would you have to do to translate cat into Russian appropriately with the bag of words method? - 3.
+(30 points) When translating from English into the Native American language Mam (in Guatemala), a translator reported the following: - ntz?ica ='older sibling' - witzin = 'younger sibling'